UBC-STAT/shiny-apps/.github/ISSUE_TEMPLATE/shiny-app-submission.md

 - COURSES FOR USE:
 - PREREQUISITES:
 - LEARNING OBJECTIVES:
-- ACCOMPANYING ACTIVITY: _[is there an activity related to the app?]_
+- ACCOMPANYING ACTIVITY: _[is there an activity related to the app?]
+- ADDITIONAL COMMENTS: